elvis-maradzike/cas-tn/README.md

 This compiles the CAS-TN source code and generates an object files (simulation.o)

-Then: make -C ./tests/h4 and/or
-make -C ./tests/h8

-This compiles source code defining the input (tensor network ansatzes) for a system of 4 electrons (H\_4) and another of eight electrons (H\_8), and links the compiled code with the CAS-TN library.
+This also generates executables that constitute tests for this library.

-The generated executables may be run as you would any other executable, e.g:
+The tests may be run as follows:
   cd tests/h4
   ./h4.x > h4.out &